What proportion of transactions have involved a financial sponsor as a buyer or seller in the jurisdiction over the last 24 months?

 Are senior managers subject to non-competes and if so what is the general duration?

 At senior level, non-compete clauses are relatively common.
-However, in practice we see that non-compete clauses for employees are rarely activated after termination of employment: in order for the noncompete to be valid, a consideration is to be paid equal to the employee’s salary for at least half of the restrictive period if the clause is activated.
+However, in practice we see that non-compete clauses for employees are rarely activated after termination of employment: in order for the non-compete to be valid, a consideration is to be paid equal to the employee’s salary for at least half of the restrictive period if the clause is activated.
 Often this is not considered worth the cost.

 The failure to comply with non-compete undertakings is, at least for managers acting as independent service providers, often sanctioned by liquidated damages, the amount of which is agreed in advance.
 The court may reduce the amount of the liquidated damages if it considers it to be manifestly excessive or set aside the clause if it deems it unfair and unlawful.
-Furthermore, pursuant to the case law of the Belgian Court of Cassation, if the (temporal, geographical) scope of the non-compete obligation itself is deemed to be excessive, the court can reduce the scope to its fair part when the agreement contains a severability clause.
+Furthermore, pursuant to the case law of the Belgian Court of Cassation, if the (temporal and/or geographical) scope of the non-compete obligation itself is deemed to be excessive, the court can reduce the scope to its fair part when the agreement contains a severability clause.

 How does a financial sponsor typically ensure it has control over material business decisions made by the portfolio company and what are the typical documents used to regulate the governance of the portfolio company?